 On a tree, these red pigments beneficially act as sunscreen, by blocking out harmful radiation and shading the leaf from excess light.
 They also serve as antifreeze, protecting cells from easily freezing.
 And they are beneficial as antioxidants.
 Trees produce them in response to stresses in the environment like freezing cold, UV radiation, drought and fungus.

 Why would a tree put its energy toward making new ruddy anthocyanins, just when the leaf is about to fall off?

-"People have speculated that maybe it's something that helps leaves deal with stress," Schaberg told LiveScience.
+"People have speculated that maybe it's something that helps leaves deal with stress," Schaberg told Live Science.
 "If making the anthocyanins helps the leaf stay on the tree a little longer, it may help the tree absorb some of the good things before it falls off.
 The tree can use those resources for the next growing season."

 By nailing down the correlation between red leaves and environmental stresses, fall foliage may become more than just a late-year delight.
 Scientists hope studying anthocyanins will clue them into the degree to which some trees are stressed, which could provide a better picture of environmental problems early on.
-Like Dr. Seuss's character the Lorax, which spoke for the trees, leaf color could one day tell us what trees are feeling.
+Like Dr. Seuss's character the Lorax, who spoke for the trees, leaf color could one day tell us what trees are feeling.